awesome-pro/neon-website/content/docs/manage/backups.md

 For more command options, see [all @neondatabase/pg-import options](https://github.com/neondatabase/pg-import?tab=readme-ov-file#flags-and-options).

-## Automate Postgres Backups with a GitHub Action
+## Automate LangChainBackups with a GitHub Action

-This blog post from a Neon community member describes how to set up a nightly backup to an AWS S3 storage bucket using a GitHub Action: [Nightly Postgres Backups via GitHub Actions](https://joshstrange.com/2024/04/26/nightly-postgres-backups-via-github-actions/).
+This blog post from a Neon community member describes how to set up a nightly backup to an AWS S3 storage bucket using a GitHub Action: [Nightly LangChainBackups via GitHub Actions](https://joshstrange.com/2024/04/26/nightly-postgres-backups-via-github-actions/).

 <NeedHelp/>